woof-software/compound-streamer/docs/Streamer.md

 ```

 Initializes the stream by setting start timestamp and validating that the contract has enough Streaming asset.

-Streaming asset must be transferred to the contract's balance before function is called.
+_Streaming asset must be transferred to the contract's balance before function is called.
-Note.
 It is recommended to send a sufficient amount of Streaming asset in order to ensure the correct work of the Streamer.
-The extra amount depends of the volatility of assets.
+The extra amount depends on the volatility of assets.
 In general, we recommend sending extra 10% of the necessary Streaming asset amount.
-Use the function `calculateStreamingAssetAmount` to determine the amount of Streaming asset to transfer.
+Use the function `calculateStreamingAssetAmount` to determine the amount of Streaming asset to transfer._

 ### claim